 - Tippecansett Plus

 The Tippecansett Trail connects with other trails at Stepstone Falls.
 One path, the Ben Utter Trail, connects with the Breakheart and Escoheag trails; connections can then be made with the Mt.
 Tom, John B. Hudson, and Arcadia trails.
 Information about these routes can be found in the map of the Arcadia Wildlife Management Area from Great Swamp Press or in the out-of-print seventh edition of the Massachusetts and Rhode Island Trail Guide.
-The North-South Trail also connects with the Tippecansett at Stepstone Falls; for more information, see Cliff Vanover's book, The North South Trail, or the Greenways Alliance of Rhode Island.
+The North-South Trail also connects with the Tippecansett at Stepstone Falls; for more information, see Cliff Vanover's book, The North South Trail.

 - Pachaug Trail